WilliamZYR/WilliamZYR/README.md

 ### Hi there 👋

 🌱 Hi, I am William!
-I am currently an undergraduate student in University of Waterloo, Studying Computer Science and Finance.
+I am currently an undergraduate student in University of Waterloo, studying Computer Science and Finance.

 I have strong interests in capital market and computer technology.
 I believe the combination of these two fields will lead to more effective financial services.